 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term stay residents who are exhibiting signs of depression.
+This is the percentage of residents who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage